daikon-mukimono/projectIdeas/README.md

 - a scraper that gives you the top post on r/learnprogramming, r/cscareerquestions, r/programmingcirclejerk, dev.to, HN, and other places
 - my super cool spotify idea that I need to read API docs for
 - a 4-element dice game in Java (I super need to learn Java before school starts)
-- a browser extension that converts "millenials" to "adults under 40"
+- ~a browser extension that converts "millenials" to "adults under 40"~
 - tax estimator
 - a thing that takes a picture and draws it as an outline
 - a thing that sends you/people a text message when there are weather events (it's raining, it's a snow day, etc)
 - RELEVANT TO MY LIFE: a pre-move inventory of stuff
 - ticketing system
 - tax estimator
+- twitter (functionality) clone